nns15899/Online-Quiz-website-test-your-knowledge-/README.md

 # Online-Quiz-website-test-your-knowledge-
 My project of Web development, a quiz website on which there will be questions on different topics.
 This project is choosen by me as my college project for INT219'
 ( Frontend Web developer )
+you can see this website live on Laptop or desktop mode [let's go to INT219 quiz website click here](int219quiz.surge.sh)

 ---------------------------Three Benefits of Quizzes in e-Learning-------------------------